zeal0u5/ryboureCampaign/Sessions/Session 8.md

 Arrive at the [[community hall]].
 With a bulletin board.
 Not updated regularly

 Human mid 30’s bob hair, at desk in office.
-They go through the paperwork, [[Lizee]]’s name is canonically LIZEE LIZEE, 2 days
+They go through the paperwork, [[Lizee (in jail)]]’s name is canonically LIZEE LIZEE, 2 days

 Make a stand with trees and have [[jean]] sell stuff.
 Ogan gives him some pigment from the forest